ZyanyaRios/cse15l-lab-reports/LabReport1.md

 [user@sahara ~]$ cat lecture1
 cat: lecture1: Is a directory
 ```
-* Working Directory: home
+* Working Directory: `/home`
-* The output of `cat` with a directory as an argument, results in the error message of `Is a directory`.
+* The output of `cat` with a directory `/home` as an argument, results in the error message of `Is a directory`.
 The command cannot execute its function to concatenate and print content of files.
 * The output is an error as the command `cat` was designed to print the content of files, not directories.